Go back

 Leak Prevention Extends Okta To Reduce Data Loss During Offboarding

 Cloudera’s security team used Material to identify other risks in the organization.
-Material’s Risk Analytics revealed that a large amount of sensitive data was sitting in mailboxes, raising concerns about the risk of data misuse—especially during the offboarding process.
+Material’s Posture Management revealed that a large amount of sensitive data was sitting in mailboxes, raising concerns about the risk of data misuse—especially during the offboarding process.
 The team needed a way to protect customer data and intellectual property.

-Cloudera implemented Material’s Leak Prevention which redacts sensitive messages in archives and adds a quick extra layer of authentication (Okta Verify in this case) to access them again.
+Cloudera implemented Material’s Data Protection which redacts sensitive messages in archives and adds a quick extra layer of authentication (Okta Verify in this case) to access them again.
 This control gives security teams the power to rate-limit suspicious insider activity such as unexpected or unusual access attempts.
 It also reduces the risk of sensitive data loss via compromised accounts.

 “Our team is all about automation.
 We are always trying to make less work for ourselves.”